 Their novel data for bisexual people show that bisexual men (\$38,733) and women (32,601) have considerably lower median incomes than heterosexual women (41,611) and men (59,313), gay men (52,013) and lesbians (47,552).
 Bisexual men are more likely to be immigrants or visible minorities than both gay men and heterosexual men, and bisexual women are more likely to identify as Indigenous than heterosexual or lesbian women.
 Bisexual men have a relatively large representation in trades, transportation and equipment operation occupations.
 They are underrepresented relative both to heterosexual and gay men in management and business, finance and administrative occupations.
 Bisexual women are overrepresented across the board in sales and service occupations as well as in the retail trade industries.
 Moreover, bisexual men and women are significantly less likely to be employed or work full-time than their respective comparators, heterosexual men and women.
 They also faced "large and robust wage penalties", relative to heterosexual men.
-Lesbians are more likely to be employed and working full time compared to heterosexual women, although their tables do not appear to provide data on lesbian women relative to heterosexual men or for the population as a whole.
-While the authors acknowledge inevitable limits to their data, they conclude their study with the hope that it will be a catalyst for additional research and data on LGB employment.
+Lesbians are more likely to be employed and working full time compared to heterosexual men or for the population as a whole.
+While the authors acknowledge inevitable limits to their data, they conclude their study with the hope that it will be a catalyst for additional research and data on LGB employment.333